joe-watkins/styleguide-generator/styleguide/README.md

 - `type` Used for grouping like-minded components
 - `fullwidth` If set to `true` the component will go full width of viewport instead of having padding.
 - `itemID` A unique `ID` used for the *Jump To* selector.

+## Credit
+This is a fork of [Jekyll Styleguide](https://github.com/jeromecoupe/jekyllstyleguide) and has been tweaked to fit in with my workflow.
+I've added *Brand Colors*, and a *Jump To Section* dropdown.